 While the action sequences were tacked on and superfluous, this episode feels like the characters had set nicely.
 Troi’s suggestions usefully drove the plot, and the holodeck was a useful device instead of a plot gimmick.

 I’d have gladly sacrificed the “how will we solve this technological puzzle” subplot for more time developing the relationship between Picard and Jenice, but I guess it’s good that the romance plot left me wanting more.
-I want to feel that Jenice is heroically pretending to be happy with Manhiem, just as Ilsa went back to Lazlo for the sake of the cause, but Manheim doesn’t seem to be trying to solve any particular problem — he’s not trying to invent a way to see through Romulan cloaking devices, or cure a plague on a farm planet, or develop a transporter beam that works through shields.
+I want to feel that Jenice is heroically pretending to be happy with Manhiem, just as Ilsa went back to Lazlo for the sake of the cause (in Casablanca, the source of the episode’s title), but Manheim doesn’t seem to be trying to solve any particular problem — he’s not trying to invent a way to see through Romulan cloaking devices, or cure a plague on a farm planet, or develop a transporter beam that works through shields.
 He just seems to be fooling around making time bubbles.
 The script seems to requires us to take it at face value that Jenice really is happy.